 Stencils are not an absolute must for the airbrush artist.
 However, they are recommended for airbrush tattoos, because it can be difficult to capture each design freestyle on the skin.
 If you have a really gifted hand, you may of course do without stencils.
 Remember, however, that when spraying without stencils or masking tape, no sharp edges are possible; these are always a little washed out.

 For fake tattoos there are stencils in all imaginable motifs:

 - Flowers and floral patterns

-- Classical tattoo motifs like anchor, suns et cetera
+- Classical tattoo motifs like anchors, suns and so on

 - Animal stencils